17TarunGupta/pussgrc.github.io/_posts/2017-08-19-All-about-compiling-and-running-C-programs-on-linux.markdown

 Steps to Compile and Execute C Program in Linux Using GCC :--

 --> Before talking of compiling and running C program in Linux let's see why C is so popular ever since it was created.
 He was the Dennis Ritchie who developed C language in 1969 to 1973.
 C was developed from the beginning as the system programming language for UNIX.
-Most of the UNIX kernel, and all of its supporting tools and libraries, were written in C. Initially, C was designed to implement the UNIX operating system.
+Most of the UNIX kernel  <!--more-->, and all of its supporting tools and libraries, were written in C. Initially, C was designed to implement the UNIX operating system.
 Later other folks found it useful for their programs without any hindrance, and they began using it.
 Even today, C is the first choice for system-level programming.

-This tutorial explains compilation and execution of C program is in detail.<!--more-->
+This tutorial explains compilation and execution of C program is in detail.

 Compile C Program in Linux - A Classic example Hello World! :--